Skip to navigation

 Kata Tjuta is a completely different beast to neighbouring Uluru

 The next day I set off to explore Kata Tjuta (or the Olgas as Europeans call them).
-This collection of beautifully shaped mounds and hills is like a very eroded Uluru – it's made of the same red rock – with winding gorges and a couple of lovely walking tracks.
+This collection of beautifully shaped mounds and hills is like a very eroded Uluru, with winding gorges and a couple of lovely walking tracks that pick their way through the same red rock as Uluru, all twisted into these amazing shapes.
 Kata Tjuta means 'many heads' in the local Aboriginal dialect, and it's a good name; it's easy to see why a lot of people prefer it to Uluru itself.

 Watching Kata Tjuta